hzeller/rpi-rgb-led-matrix/utils/README.md

 ### Text Scroller ###

-The text scoller allows to show some scrolling text.
+The text scroller allows to show some scrolling text.

 ##### Building
 ```